Create and populate a dataset

 Learn more in the Usage and limits for users, and Billing for organizations reference sections.

-Once your dataset is released, bring it into a project to transform and analyze it leveraging lightning fast tools from your browser.
+Once your dataset is released, bring it into a workflow to transform and analyze it leveraging lightning fast tools from your browser.

-Learn more in the Work with data in a project guide.
+Learn more in the Analyze data in a workflow guide.